Protesters ‘Trump’ Flag Waving Rally and Speakers

 Doxxing is researching and broadcasting identifying information.

-He added, though, he can’t talk about the group to media outlets.
+But he added that Proud Boys can’t talk about the group to media outlets.

 Although Dan claimed Antifa was protesting the flag-wavers as a single entity, those who opposed the flag-wavers including members of the local chapter of the Democratic Socialists of America (DSA) and anarchists, as well as families and students.